nicolas-steenhout/main-live/speaking.md

 <div class="grid-reflow">
     <div>
         <p>Most companies have a problem that isn't quite on their radar: Accessible products. </p>
         <p>Or rather, they aren't building accessible websites, applications and documents.
 They don't realize how much of a problem it is for them.
 And for the up to 25% of their target audience.
 Because approximately 1 in 4 adults have a disability.</p>
         <p>I'm on a mission!
 I'm here to guide your company make more products that are more accessible.
 And to do it in such a way that is less painful. </p>
         <p>I am not a "motivational speaker", but I will motivate you and your teams. </p>

-<p><a href="/contact/">Book Nic</a>.</p>
+        <p><a href="/contact/" class="cta cta-light">Book Nic</a></p>
     </div>
     <img src="/img/nicolas-steenhout-04.png" alt="Nic Steenhout, a white man with short hair and glasses.">
 </div>